D-SEK-CTF/meister-bot/README.md

 The meister bot can be interacted with through discord.
 The following commands are available (and possibly more depending on how often this README is updated).

 Arguments surrounded by `<>` are required, arguments surrounded by `[]` are optional.
-All commands support the use of whitespaces, by surrounding the argument with matching citation marks (`"` or `'`).
+All commands support the use of whitespaces, by surrounding the argument with matching citation marks (`"`, `'`, or `”`).

 ### Help

 Lists all available commands together with their arguments.
+A full list of commands can be displayed by providing "all" as the command name.

 ```
-meister help
+meister help ["all" | COMMAND-NAME]
 ```

 ### New CTF